oscdoctest/Qi-Docs/docs/Qi_Types.rst

 that constitute an ordered, unique identity.
 The Key is ordered, so it functions as an index; it is known as the Primary Index.
 While a timestamp (DateTime) is a very common type of Key, any type that can be ordered is permitted.
 Other indexes (secondary indexes), are defined in the QiStream.
-Indexes are discussed in greater detail here: :doc:`Indexes`
+Indexes are discussed in greater detail here: :doc:`indexes`

 A QiType is referenced by its identifier or Id field.
 QiType identifiers must be unique within a Namespace.